 Butter and minced garlic simmered on low heat.
-Gosh, why isn’t that a candle scent?
-You’ll add a touch of flour as a thickening agent for the sauce.
-Corn starch can be substituted for a gluten free version.
+Gosh, why isn't that a candle scent?
+You'll add a touch of flour as a thickening agent for the sauce.
+Substitute cornstarch for a gluten-free version.

-A simmering of white wine, vegetable or chicken stock, and lemon juice add the “guts” to this sauce.
+A simmering of white wine, vegetable or chicken stock, and lemon juice add the "guts" to this sauce.
 As the white wine cooks off and reduces the sauce will thicken.
-But the best part in my humble opnion, is the ending touch of butter and final sprinkle of capers.
+But the best part in my humble opinion is the final sprinkle of capers.
 Bites of salty bliss to balance the buttery richness.

 If you air on the side of flair, try a sprinkle of thin, shredded parmesan cheese.
 Or bust out the microplane and zest fresh lemon with all your best zesting skills.
 Bam, veggies so good you'll eat them first because you want to, not because you have to.